Oil, Gas and Energy Transition

 Paul Bansil, Director, KBR Consulting International

-Raffaella Ocone, President, IChemE; Professor, Heriot-Watt Univeristy
+Raffaella Ocone, IChemE President, Heriot-Watt Univeristy

-Raffaella graduated in Chemical Engineering from the Università di Napoli, Italy and obtained her MA and PhD from Princeton University, US.
-She has held the Chair of Chemical Engineering at Heriot-Watt University, UK, since 1999.
+Raffaella graduated in chemical engineering from the Università di Napoli, Italy and obtained her MA and PhD from Princeton University, US.
+She has held the chair of chemical engineering at Heriot-Watt University, UK, since 1999.
 She is a Fellow of the Royal Academy of Engineering, the Royal Society of Edinburgh, the Institution of Chemical Engineers, and the Royal Society of Chemistry.
 In 2007 she was appointed Cavaliere of the Italian Republic.
-In The Queen’s 2019 New Year Honours she was appointed Officer of the British Empire (OBE) for services to engineering.
+In The Queen’s 2019 New Year Honours, she was appointed Officer of the British Empire (OBE) for services to engineering.
 She was named as one of the top 100 Most Influential Women in the Engineering Sector in 2019 in the list produced by the board appointments firm Inclusive Boards in partnership with the Financial Times.

 Allan Baker, Global Head of Energy Transition, Societe Generale